EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

 ![Hello to the Svelte world](/blog/2020/12/02/svelte-a-compiled-js-framework/hello-world.png)

 Feel free to explore the app files.
 You’ll see there’s an `App.svelte` file that has our sole app component.
-It contains some HTML, CSS and JS. `main.js` is particularly interesting for us at this point because it shows us how a Svelte app is initiated.
+It contains some HTML, CSS, and JS. `main.js` is particularly interesting for us at this point because it shows us how a Svelte app is initiated.

 ```javascript
 import App from './App.svelte';